kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 the entire conference for me.

 * _Inclusivity instead of diversity._
   This community is definitely proud of this stance.
+That's a good thing.

 * _Cyberpunk - life imitating art?_
   Any exaggeration of the cyberpunk aesthetic you can imagine will happen.